THE REVELATION: THE MEANING OF THE MILLENNIUM

 These are forceful words, words that have persuaded many.
 However, is it really true that there is “no necessity” to interpret either word spiritually in order to introduce meaning into the passage?
 Does not the text itself make an evident and potentially significant distinction between the two “comings to life”?
 Indeed it does.
 The first coming to life, which is also the first resurrection, occurs “a thousand years” prior to the second coming to life, which is the second resurrection.
 Surely, then, we ought not to let the fact that the Spirit (no doubt quite intentionally) used the same Greek word to describe the two “comings to life” blind us to an equally important fact: These are two different “comings to life,” which may well differ not only in timing, but also in nature.

-And as a matter of fact, both our text and the Revelation as a whole strongly indicate that they do differ, and that the first coming to life is indeed spiritual, while the second is bodily.
+And as a matter of fact, both our text and the Revelation as a whole strongly indicate that they do differ, and that the first coming to life is indeed spiritual only, while the second is bodily.

 Further confirmation for our view is found in verse 6.
 John writes, “Blessed and holy is the one who has a part in the first resurrection; over these the second death has no authority.“ Why are the saints who attain the first resurrection blessed?
-Because, having entered heaven at the moment of death, they are henceforth delivered from every temptation of the Dragon’s helpers, made perfectly holy in spirit, and therefore rendered eternally secure in their salvation.
-They can now rest in complete assurance that the second death has no authority or power over them whatsoever, and never will.
+They are blessed because, having entered heaven at the moment of death, they are henceforth delivered from every temptation of the Dragon’s helpers, made perfectly holy in spirit, and therefore rendered eternally secure in their salvation.
+They can now rest in complete assurance that the second death has no authority or power over them whatsoever, and never will.1

 This promise is not new.
 Why did Christ earlier show us the souls of the martyrs beneath the altar of heaven (6:9-11)?
 Because they were faithful until death, and therefore “came to life” (6:9-11).
 And why did he say that from now on the saints who die in the Lord are blessed (14:13)?
 Because if indeed they die in the Lord, their souls will attain “the first resurrection.”
 But here in 20:4-6, for those with eyes to see it, he gives us what is arguably the richest biblical picture (and promise) of the blessedness of the saints in the Intermediate State.
 As ever, he does so because he loves his people, and because he wants them to attain that blessedness.